Omikhleia/resilient.sile/static/adventures/djot/index.md

 The _res·sil·ient_ implementation comes with a set of predefined symbols: `:U+xxxx:` is interpreted as a Unicode character, where `xxxx` is a hexadecimal value in upper case.
 For instance, `:U+2122:` gives the trademark symbol (™).

-It's a "convenience" feature, since users could as well enter Unicode characters directly in the source text, but it may be useful in some contexts, esp. for characters not easily typable on a keyboard, or not easily available on your system (and/or text editor).
+It's a "convenience" feature, since users can as well enter Unicode characters directly in the source text, but it may be useful in some contexts, esp. for characters not easily typable on a keyboard, or not easily available on your system (and/or text editor).

 #### Programmatically-registered symbols